Near Dowagiac in Cass County, Michigan — The American Midwest (Great Lakes)

 LUNKERS means: “Little Underwater Neighborhood Keepers Encompassing Rheotactic Salmon”

-Erected by St. Denyís Foundation, MEANDRS, and the Cass County Parks Department.
+Erected by St. Deny’s Foundation, MEANDRS, and the Cass County Parks Department.

 Location.
 42° 0.689′ N, 85° 57.717′ W. Marker is near Dowagiac, Michigan, in Cass County.
 Marker can be reached from Marcellus Highway 0.4 miles west of Gards Prairie Road.
+Marker is located in Fred Russ Forest Park west of the parking lot; above directions are to the entrance to the park.
 Touch for map.
-Marker is located in Fred Russ Forest Park west of the parking lot; above directions are to the entrance to the park.
 Marker is at or near this postal address: 20379 Marcellus Highway, Dowagiac MI 49047, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Big Tree (within shouting distance of this marker); Newton House (approx. 0.3 miles away); Pickett's Corner (approx. 3.6 miles away); Cass County Veterans Memorial (approx. 6.2 miles away); The Underground Railway (approx. 6.4 miles away); Captain Iven C. Kincheloe Memorial (approx. 6.7 miles away); Decatur Township Hall (approx. 6.8 miles away); The Underground Railroad (approx. 6.9 miles away).
 Touch for a list and map of all markers in Dowagiac.

 Also see . . .
 Dowagiac River Watershed.
-Information on the Dowagiac River watershed, the Watershed Project, and Watershed Management Plan from the Southwest Michigan Planning Commission website.
-(Submitted on July 15, 2014.)
+Information on the Dowagiac (Submitted on July 15, 2014.)

 Categories. • Environment •